 World trade is in large part dependent on the availability of reliable and cost-effective sources of financing.
 This means that banks and other financial institutions play a vital role in facilitating trade-led growth and development.

-Global issues & trends
+Global issues and trends

 Developing effective regulations is essential to allowing business to contribute to economies and societies around the world, whether through competition law, taxation or energy regulation.